-How to Make Super Cute, Fun, Edible Gingerbread Cookie Ornaments
+How to Make Edible Gingerbread Cookie Ornaments (DIY Holiday Fun!)

-When the oldest children were really little, I would make these little ornaments and hang them on the tree Christmas Eve after I wrestled them all into bed.
-As they got older, they joined me in the project, in turn helping surprise the youngest when they awoke Christmas morning.
-A tree hung with cookies and candy canes has been our Christmas morning tradition for years.
+When my oldest children were really little, I would make these little ornaments and hang them on the tree on Christmas Eve after I wrestled them all into bed.
+As they got older, they joined me in the project, in turn helping surprise the youngest when they awoke on Christmas morning.
+A tree hung with cookies and candy canes has been our Christmas-morning tradition for years.
 My youngest is still the most excited about that part of Christmas morning.

 Now go make a mess.
 And enjoy it.

 - 1 cup molasses, not blackstrap

 - 1/2 teaspoon mace, ground

 How to Make DIY Edible Gingerbread Ornaments

 - Preheat oven to 325˚F. In a large saucepan over medium heat, melt together the sugar and molasses.
 Use a pan larger than you think you'll need since the hot mixture will expand quite a bit.

 - Add all of the spices, and stir well.
 Bring the mixture up to a boil, and boil just until the sugar is completely dissolved.
 Remove from heat.
 Stir in baking soda.
 The stuff will foam up and expand at this point, so work carefully and give yourself plenty of room.
 You don't want to get the hot sugar on your skin!
 The mixture will have a bit of a strange, sticky texture at this point which is just fine.
 That's what you want.